 If you decide that selling your home is best, or even if you’re willing to live with your home as is and sell in a few years, it’s important to note that selling your house can be a tricky and trying experience.

 The emergence of housing developments in the last century have left many homes in many neighbourhoods looking virtually indistinguishable from one another, making it difficult for your home to stand out.
-However, there are some renovations that allow you to get a good return on investment.
+However, there are some renovations that have a high return on investment.

 Tip #1: Change your windows